-A warm soak for your feet can be a great way to pamper yourself and provide relief for tired, achy legs and feet.
+A warm soak for your feet can be a great way to practice self-care for tired, achy legs and feet.
 It's a simple and relaxing foot care practice that can help to soothe sore muscles, soften skin, and promote overall relaxation.
 You can mix Epsom salt, essential oils, or even a few drops of your favorite bubble.
 Soak your feet in warm water for 10-15 minutes or until your muscles feel more relaxed.

 If your feet hurt more than usual, try adding a handful of ice cubes to the water to provide a cooling effect, or use a massage ball to roll your feet along the bottom of the basin to help ease tension and promote circulation.